Christian-Roedlach/ILPCR/README.md

 ### 4.2.3 Manual Computation NARF: Key Points and Correspondence Estimation

 The next section describes how to execute the correspondence estimation steps manually.
-After successful estimation, a path of the localizations can be drawn in a 3D viewer as described in Section 4.5.
+After successful estimation, a path of the localizations can be drawn in a 3D viewer as described in Section 4.2.2.
 This section describes the usage of NARF key points.
-The required dataset is generated as described in section 4.2.
-Alternatively, the example dataset might be used.
+The required dataset is generated as described in section 4.1 and 4.2.1.
 As the research has shown, NARF key points are not very reliable.
 Therefore, the datasets might not match.

 ### 4.2.3.1 NARF Correspondence Estimation: Program 02_correspondence_estimation/01_narf_corr.cpp